 [Posted on L&P on June 24, 26, 2012.]

 [My thanks to Max Davis for the image of three of the Waterman’s globe inks formerly in his collection, also shown in his and Gary Lehrer’s Waterman’s book, p.175.
-And thanks to the New York Public Library, Smithsonian Institute, The Wayback Machine, Google Books, and the Hathi Trust for placing the volumes of The American Stationer online, and to Antonios Zavaliangos for downloading all of them. –June 24, 2012.]
+And thanks to the New York Public Library, Smithsonian Institute, The Wayback Machine, Google Books, and the Hathi Trust for placing the volumes of The American Stationer online, and to Antonios Zavaliangos for downloading all of them for me. –June 24, 2012.]

 Three versions of the bottle.